Sympathetic cooling and squeezing of two co-levitated nanoparticles: Theory

-which is mass independent.
+can be calculated which is mass independent.
 Moving to a coordinate system given by the particles' deviations about their equilibrium positions, $s_i = z_i - z_i^{eq}$, and assuming $s_{i} \ll z_{sep}^{eq}$, the interaction term in Eq. \ref{eqn: Pot} can be expanded to second order about the equilibrium positions.
 By ignoring damping and external forces, the Euler-Lagrange EoM are found to be

-where $V_{i,j} = \frac{\partial^2}{\partial z_{i}\partial z_{j}}V(z_{1}, z_{2})|_{z_{sep}^{eq}}$.
+where $V_{i,j} = \frac{1}{m_{i}}\frac{\partial^2}{\partial z_{i}\partial z_{j}}V(z_{1}, z_{2})|_{z_{sep}^{eq}}$.
 Assuming the oscillator motion takes the from $s_{i} = s_{i,0}e^{-i\omega t}$ then the problem is reduced to finding the eigenvalues and eigenvectors of matrix $\mathbf{V}$ which describe the normal modes of the system.
 The eigenvalues are given by